wley3337/WeRHere/README.md

 #### Goal: Keep things modular so that this can act as a potential model or template for projects in other locals.

+## Directions:
+* clone down repo
+* Add a Mapbox Api Key to `.envExample` and rename the file to `.env` (this is already in the gitignor)
+* NPM install
+* NPM start

+### note:
+    * current CSS is designed for a smartphone sized viewport and is minimal at present.
+    * Health, Food, and Shelter are working (but not as a PWA yet)
+    * Services is in first stages of development

 ## Current Planned Dependancies:

 * react-router